 By Steve & Tamami Laser

-We’re about a month away from the press days at the 2017 Tokyo Motor Show and automakers are starting to reveal their plans.
-First up is Mitsubishi Motors with the announcement today of the new e-Evolution concept.
-While the clever name brings to mind the departed Lancer Evolution, this new concept doesn’t appear to be a replacement for the sport sedan.
+Mitsubishi Motors has announced a new e-Evolution concept that it plans to display at the 2017 Tokyo Motor Show.
+While the clever name brings to mind the departed Lancer Evolution, this new concept isn’t a replacement for the sport sedan.

 A “beacon for this renewed ambition” will be the world premiere of an all-new flagship concept car, the Mitsubishi e-Evolution Concept.
 The concept is dubbed a “very high performance automobile that will blend Mitsubishi Motors’ signature 4WD and electric powertrain know-how with advanced Artificial Intelligence technology under a low slung aerodynamic SUV Coupe shape.”